frankmauro/PDF-Watermarks-Frames/README.md

-# PDF-Watermarks-Frames
+# PDF Watermarks Frames
-PDF Watermarks &amp; Frames main repository
+Developed by Marcello Silvestri and Francesco Mauro